Richard Simmons Sues PI Over Tracking Device

 Simmons and his driver say the device was planted and in place for over a year.

 Most celebrities like followers, but preferably online — and now fitness guru Richard Simmons, reclusive for the last four years, says he has at least one follower too many.

-On Monday, Simmons and his live-in caretaker/driver, Theresa Reveles, filed suit alleging that a Los Angeles private detective, Scott Brian Matthews, placed a tracking device on Reveles' car, which is Simmons' sole means of transportation.
+On Monday, Simmons and his live-in caretaker/driver, Theresa Reveles, filed suit alleging that a Los Angeles private detective, Scott Brian Mathews, placed a tracking device on Reveles' car, which is Simmons' sole means of transportation.

 The suit points out that California law criminalizes using trackers without consent, except by law enforcement, and seeks damages, including punitive and treble damages, for invasion of privacy and trespass.